Multilingual Audio Guides for Tourists: Free AI Methods and Benefits

 Back-translation of Chinese

 "Thank you for using the audio guide.
-First, here are some precautions when using the museum.
+First are the precautions when using the museum.
 Do not touch the exhibits.
 Do not use flash when taking photos."

 In this way, we can see there are no major mistakes.

-• Use simpler expressions: Replace polite but vague phrases like "Please refrain from..." with simpler ones like "Is prohibited" or "Please do not...".
+• Use simpler expressions: Replace vague phrases with straightforward ones like "Prohibited" or "Please stop."

-Actually, there is a method to create native-sounding sentences even more easily.
+Actually, there is a way to create native-sounding text even more easily.

 That is to have an AI service like ChatGPT or Claude translate it for you.

-The image shows an example of translating the text using the AI service "Claude".
+The images show examples of translating the sentences using the AI service "Claude".

-The expressions became more natural, such as the Korean using a transliteration of "Audio Guide" and the Chinese adding the subject "We will introduce."
+The expressions became more natural, such as the Korean term for "Audio Guide" being transliterated from English, or the Chinese version adding the subject "We will introduce."

-Since the free plans are sufficient for translating audio guide scripts, we recommend utilizing AI chat services to create more natural multilingual text.
+Since the free plans are sufficient for translating audio guide scripts, we recommend using AI chat services to create more natural multilingual text.

-*Even when translating with AI chat services, we recommend performing a back-translation for verification.
+*Even when translating with an AI chat service, it is recommended to perform a back-translation for confirmation.

-Once the translated text is ready, the rest is easy.
+Once you have the translated text, the rest is easy.

 Ondoku

-Paste the text onto the home page (here, we have pasted the Korean example).
+Paste the text on the top page (here, we pasted the Korean example).

 Select the language.